OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 Apple provides libraries that include implementations of most common cryptographic algorithms.
 [Apple's Cryptographic Services Guide](https://developer.apple.com/library/content/documentation/Security/Conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html "Apple Cryptographic Services Guide") is a great reference.
 It contains generalized documentation of how to use standard libraries to initialize and use cryptographic primitives, information that is useful for source code analysis.

 Selecting the right API depends on the use case at hand.
-However, as a rule of thumb you should always prefer the higher-level APIs and libries.
+However, as a rule of thumb you should always prefer the higher-level APIs and libraries.
 But there will be cases where that's not possible, for instance:

 - Hash Algorithms: CryptoKit supports SHA256, SHA385, and SHA512, and even SHA1, MD5 via its `Insecure` class.
 So if the app needs to calculate MD2, MD4, or SHA224, you'll have to use CommonCrypto.
 - Asymmetric-Key Algorithms: CryptoKit does not support RSA, so you’ll have to use Security framework via SecKey.